Hosam-Sherif/Hosam-Sherif/README.md

 <h1 align="center">Hi there, I'm Hosam Sherif</h1>
-<h3 align="left">Back-end Developer and Computer Science student at South Valley National University, specializing in .NET technologies.
+<h3 align="left">Back-end Developer and CS student at SVNU, specializing in .NET technologies.
 Focused on building scalable, maintainable systems and passionate about software architecture and problem-solving.</h3>

 <br clear="both">